ansinlee/gomock/README.md

 }
 ```

-For more information on how to write mock code, check out the [API documentation for the `gotest` package](http://godoc.org/github.com/ansinlee/gotest).
+For more information on how to write mock code, check out the [API documentation for the `gomock` package](http://godoc.org/github.com/ansinlee/gomock).
 ------

 Installation